syl20bnr/spacemacs-elpa-mirror/melpa/spaceline-all-the-icons-readme.txt

 - `process'           The currently running process
 - `position'          The Line/Column current position
 - `region-info'       Count of lines and words currently in region
+- `narrowed'          Whether or not the current buffer is narrowed
 - `fullscreen'        An indicator of whether or not window is fullscreen
 - `text-scale'        The amount of global text scale
 - `vc-icon'           The current Version Control Icon